-"A more 'comfortable' yield has resulted in a demanding blend.
-Its usual finesse is complemented by a deep color, a rich fruitiness reminiscent of blueberry jelly, an appetizing juiciness, and a subtle smoky note.
-The tannic structure is perfect, present but supple, sufficiently slender and svelte to stand the test of time.
-(Terre de Vins 2023) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“A more ‘generous’ harvest allowed for a demanding blend.
+Its usual finesse is complemented by a deep color, rich fruitiness reminiscent of blueberry jelly, an appetizing juiciness, and a subtle smoky note.
+The tannic structure is perfect—present yet supple, sufficiently elegant and refined to age well. ” (Terre de Vins 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Lynch-Moussas wines at the best price in a private sale!